You are here

 Galeta station provides quick access to mangroves, reefs and intertidal Caribbean environments.
 The site has resources to host school groups, and courses and workshops for teachers.
 The main building consists of offices, well-stocked library, kitchen, conference hall/classroom and a small laboratory.
 A dock provides access to sites for diving, snorkeling and exploring mangroves.

 Galeta’s recently renovated laboratory and seawater system and aquaria are designed for researchers to take full advantage of the lab’s seaside, mangrove-surrounded location.
-New equipment acquired 2017 include an autoclave, oven, incubator, freezer, scales and new furniture.
 The lab also has computers and Internet.
+There is some general use equipment available for common use.
+Please contact the scientific coordination office for more information.

 Research Vessels